michelp/hillisp/README.md

 ### (empty type size)

-Like 'fill', but no value is provided or filled into the new xector.
-'type' determines the type of the xector.
+Like 'fill', but returns an uninitialized xector where no value is provided or filled into the new xector. 'type' determines the type of the xector.

 ### (copy x y)